Indian locomotive class WAM-4

-The Indian locomotive class WAM-4 is a class of 25 kV AC electric locomotives that was developed in 1970 by Chittaranjan Locomotive Works for Indian Railways.
-The model name stands for broad gauge (W), alternating current (A), mixed traffic (M) engine, 4th generation (4).
+The Indian locomotive class WAM-4 is a class of 25 kV AC electric locomotives that was developed in 1970 by Chittaranjan Locomotive Works (CLW) for Indian Railways.
+The model name stands for broad gauge (W), alternating current (A), mixed traffic (M) locomotive, 4th generation (4).
 They entered service in March 1971.
 A total of 500 WAM-4 were built at CLW between 1970 and 1983, which made them the most numerous class of mainline electric locomotive till its successor the WAG-5.

 The WAM-4 is one of the most successful locomotives of Indian Railways having served both passenger and freight trains for over 52 years.
 This class provided the basic design for a number of other locomotives like WCAM-1, WAG-5A, WCG-2, and some WAP-1 models.
 However, with the advent of new 3-phase locomotives like WAP-5 and WAP-7, the WAM-4 locomotives were relegated to hauling smaller passenger trains and most of the units have been scrapped.
-A few units are in service performing backup and non essential duties.
+A few units are in service performing backup and non-essential duties.

 History

 Origins

 In the 1970s, the Indian Railways started a series of study projects for a high horsepower locomotive.
 Although the WAG-1/WAG-4 was being introduced, officials believed that a much larger and more capable locomotive was needed, especially to haul Freight trains that was heavy for any existing locomotives.
-These studies led to initial requirements for an locomotive with a tractive effort of 33840 kgf and a speed of 120 km/h.The WAM-4 was conceived while goods traffic was increasing in the 1970s.
+These studies led to initial requirements for a locomotive with a tractive effort of 33840 kgf and a speed of 120 km/h.The WAM-4 was conceived while goods traffic was increasing in the 1970s.
 The era of Co-Co locomotives, led by the enormous popularity of the WDM-2, had revolutionized long-distance travel.
 With the aim of addressing the shortcomings of the previous WAM-1/2 and WAG-1, WAG-2, WAG-3, WAG-4 classes and remove steam locomotives from IR by a target date of 1990.
 The WAM-1s were not great successes as some of their advanced features were unsuitable for Indian conditions.